flenniken/statictea/docs/vartypes.md

 A Statement object stores the statement text and where it starts in the template file.

-* text -- a line containing a statement
+* text -- a line containing a statement without the line ending
-* start -- index where the statement starts in the text
+* lineNum -- line number in the file starting at 1 where the
-* lineNum -- line number in the file starting at 1 where the statement starts.
+* ending -- the line ending, either n or rn statement starts.

 ```nim